 General Pot Replacement: Split shaft is the option you want for press fit knobs (like Gibson and Strat-style guitars).
 Gretsch Electromatics, Streamliners and most other metric knobs will require a split shaft.
 Solid shaft is necessary for vintage or Fender-era Gretsch guitars and knobs with set screws (Ex: Tele-style knobs).

 Fender Pot Replacement: Most plastic press-fit knobs require split shaft pots.
 Most Fender set-screw style knobs (like Telecaster knobs) require solid shaft, with some exceptions.
 It is always best to double-check just in case.

 2003-now Gretsch Pot Replacement(Fender-era): Pro-level Gretsch guitars from the current era require solid shaft pots.
 Electromatic and Streamliner guitars from this era will require split shaft pots (even if your guitar has metric solid shaft pots).

 1989-2003 Gretsch Pot Replacement: This era of Gretsch guitars require split-shaft pots.
 The stock pots from this era are solid shaft, but they are a smaller (metric) measurement than the American CTS pots we use, therefore requiring the split shaft.

 Vintage Gretsch Pot Replacement: Pre-1989 or "vintage" Gretsch guitars require solid shaft pots.

 TV Jones handcrafts your pickup at the time of order.
-Normally, we allow up to seven business days for your order to ship.
+Generally orders ship within seven to ten business days.